davelively14/locorum/README.md

 - Persist blank results
   - ADD: Persist blank results in order to display properly
   - ADD: Include blank results for each backend on export
+- Errata
+  - Fix 'view results in new tab' on backend results
+    - ERR: Links to the first result as opposed to the results of the get_url
+    - FIX: Use the get_url link, not the results first link
+  - Fix CSV export
+    - ERR: throws a 'Server internal error' when trying to export right after executing a new search
+    - FIX: Looking for specific results?
+    - FIX: Don't show export button until searches all loaded.
+    - FIX: Display error when a backend doesn't respond so that the client is waiting on results that aren't going to show up.

 ## v0.5 to do list
 - When a backend doesn't work, let the user know that it timed out